inventage/keycloak-custom/README.md

 In the `generate-resources` phase of a Maven build this [keycloak.conf] file is copied to `${keycloak.dir}` (= `./server/target/keycloak`).

-Please see [Keycloak/Guides/Server/All configuration/Build options](https://www.keycloak.org/server/all-config?f=build) for the list of all available build stage properties.
+Please see [Keycloak / Guides / Server / All configuration / Build options](https://www.keycloak.org/server/all-config?f=build) for the list of all available build stage properties.

 #### Runtime stage